kosmonautdnb/WatcomGL/README.md

 If you have a fast machine like a newer Intel/AMD you got branchprediction, fast fpu (doubles/floats) and first level cache speeding up the main renderloop.

-You can use this library as a general-purpose C software rasterizer; it's not limited to DOS.
+You can use this library as a general-purpose C software rasterizer; it's not limited to DOS or WatcomC.

 # Quirks